penumbra-zone/web/README.md

 4. Activate the extension to enter onboarding.
    - You may set a blank password.
    - You can pin the Prax extension button to your toolbar for quick access.

+## Security

+If you believe you've found a security-related issue with Penumbra, please disclose responsibly by contacting the Penumbra Labs team at security@penumbralabs.xyz.